 There are no risks.

-The test is noninvasive, does not use x-rays or injection of dye.
-It is also a lot less expensive than an angiogram.
+The test is noninvasive, and it does not use x-rays or injection of dye.
+It is also less expensive than an angiogram.

 Plethysmography - limb